csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

  Our partner throughout this project will be Ontario Parks, and John Leadston will be serving as their representative to bring this innovative mental health strategy into life.

- More specifically, the plan is to lay out a series of QR codes in benches throughout popular parks in Ontario, such that these map to location specific audio clips that will help a person access a guided meditation session based on their location within the park upon scanning the QR code using our website or their phone's camera (which both lead to the same endpoint).
+ More specifically, the plan is to lay out a series of QR codes in benches throughout popular parks in Ontario, and map them to location specific audio clips that will help a person access a guided meditation session based on their location within the park upon scanning the QR code using our website or their phone's camera (which both lead to the same endpoint).
 Along with this, we also have to make an access point for park managers to upload and modify the audio files that these QR codes will map to based on the location, season, specific park and more.

  ### Mockups